hplt-project/OpusCleaner/README.md

-# Empty-train
+# OpusCleaner
-Empty train is a machine translation/language model data cleaner and training scheduler.
+OpusCleaner is a machine translation/language model data cleaner and training scheduler.
 The Training scheduler has moved to [empty-trainer](https://github.com/hplt-project/empty-trainer).

 ## Cleaner
 The cleaner bit takes care of downloading and cleaning multiple different datasets and preparing them for translation.